fadhlillah2/microservices-xsis/README.md

 This application includes unit tests for the MovieController and MovieServiceImpl classes.
 To run the tests, execute ./mvnw test.

 ### Deployment
 To deploy this application to a production environment, you can create a Docker image and deploy it to a container orchestration platform like Kubernetes.
-An example Dockerfile and Kubernetes deployment manifest are provided in the deploy directory.
+But in this case, the usage of docker is (still developing).

 ### Contributing
 If you would like to contribute to this project, please create a pull request with your changes.
 Please ensure that all tests pass before submitting the pull request.